jonthysell/HawDict/README.md

 HawDict is open-source under the MIT license.

 HawDict does not include any copyrighted dictionary data - it is just a converter.
-HawDict uses the [Html Agility Pack](https://github.com/zzzprojects/html-agility-pack/) to download and parse the dictionary data from [Ulukau](https://ulukau.org/) at runtime.
+HawDict downloads and parses the dictionary scans on [Internet Archive Wayback Machine's](https://web.archive.org/) snapshots of [Ulukau](https://ulukau.org/) at runtime.
 All dictionary data (terms, definitions, etc) is copyright their respective copyright owners.

+HawDict uses the [Html Agility Pack](https://github.com/zzzprojects/html-agility-pack/) to parse the HTML input data.

+HawDict uses the [QuickDict](https://github.com/jonthysell/QuickDict) library to export to the supported dictionary formats.

 HawDict Copyright (c) 2018-2025 Jon Thysell